jxbt/EyeShot/README.md

 * the ability to collect info about the websites that you want to screenshot.
 * decide which websites that you want screenshot or collect info about based in response status code.
 * decide which websites that you do not want screenshot or collect info about based in response status code.
+* handle common errors/failures : 3 connection retries per each url and the ability to control the request timeout or the page loading timeout.